daniilrobnikov/TalTechNLP_HA3/README.md

 - Beam search or Greedy search algorithm
 - Parameter tuning

-The final result of CER among multiple runs is approximately 0.03
+The final result of CER among multiple runs is approximately 0.030.
+The best result conducted equals to 0.288.